kingluddite/web-dev-notes/wordpress/bootstrap-wp-tutorial/bootstrap-wordpress-part-1.md

 ## body_class()
 * This is a powerful dynamic function that generates a bunch of classes inside the `<body>` element
 * You can use these classes to style a WordPress page the way you want depending on the situation

-**tip** In your final project you will use a class generated to style the images located inside the `domsters` header.
+* **tip** In your final project you will use a class generated to style the images located inside the `domsters` header
+* If you add the following code and then view the source code, you'll see a bunch of classes added to the body

 `header.php`

-* If you add the following code and then view the source code, you'll see a bunch of classes added to the body

 ```php
 <body <?php body_class(); ?>>